gokulgadkar/gaming-aps-portfolio/README.md

 Lazy rendering/loading is a process where only the visible distance based on the player's current position is rendered.
 This technique helps save RAM and GPU by rendering only what is important for the player's experience in the game.

 **Proposed Algorithm:**
-- Use Quad-trees to store the spatial location of objects.
+- Use Quad-trees[3] to store the spatial location of objects.

+**Working of Quad-Tree**
+Quad-Trees works by dividing the 2D space into 4 quadrants, recursively subdividing each quadrant depending on capacity.
+This hierarchical partitioning allows for efficient organization and retrieval of spatial data.

 **Functionality:**
 - The algorithm will return the objects to be rendered based on the range of the query.